The 4 day work week – is it inevitable and how should employers prepare?

 Many think that we are seeing the start of the biggest change to working hours since the early 1900s.
 It was in the early 1900s that the idea of having both Saturdays and Sundays as rest days first came about.
 This was however not an overnight change triggered by government legislation.
 Instead, the change came about gradually, as a result of years of campaigns pushed by trade unions, some religious institutions, some employers and commercial leisure companies that saw two rest days as a fantastic business opportunity.

-In the same way that unions played a key part in pushing for the 2 day weekend, it is likely that unions will want to be at the forefront of pushing decision makers and employers towards a 4-day, 32 hour week.
+In the same way that unions played a key part in pushing for the 2-day weekend, it is likely that unions will want to be at the forefront of pushing decision makers and employers towards a 4-day, 32-hour week.
 In the last couple of years, unions have been less focussed on pushing for working time reductions given the need for a laser sharp focus on pushing for increased rates of pay at a time of extreme levels of inflation.
 With levels of inflation predicted to slow however, it is likely the 4-day working week will start to climb towards the top of union agendas.

 Preparation; the key to success for employers

-Remember, it may not be a questions of simply diving in at the deep end straight away.
+Remember, it may not be a question of simply diving in at the deep end straight away.
 There are a number of sensible compromises that organisations can offer or at least explore as a starting point, such as 9-day fortnights, condensed work weeks, shorter summer hours for longer winter hours, no meeting Fridays or half-day Fridays.

 It is certainly better as employers to be exploring this topic now, before there are any significant forces (either legislative or otherwise) pushing you to offer the 4-day work week.
 If you would like legal or HR support in doing so, please do not hesitate to contact either our employment law team at Clarkslegal or our HR team at Forbury People.